Earle Basinsky: Biography

 In 1956, his second novel, Death Is a Cold, Keen Edge, was released.
 It follows a psychopathic World War II veteran on a murder spree.

 The original cover illustrations of Basinsky's novels, done by artist Robert Maguire, have been called some of "the most evocative and memorable of the period" by Lee Server, author of the Encyclopedia of Pulp Fiction Writers.

 Critical appraisals of Basinsky's books ranged from positive to unenthusiastic.
 Critic Bill Pronzini, in 1001 Midnights: The Aficionado's Guide To Mystery and Detective Fiction, called Basinsky's novels "vivid (and) idiosyncratic."
 In Pronzini's later book Gun in Cheek: An Affectionate Guide to the "Worst" in Mystery Fiction, he said that Basinsky was better than his fellow Spillane protégés in that he shared his mentor's "knack for raw and stomach-churning violence," but that his writing was also cliche-ridden and narratively clumsy, with "a shameless desire to wax poetic every now and then."
 Anthony Boucher, writing in the June 26, 1955 New York Times Book Review, noted that The Big Steals dedication read "For Mickey Spillane, who insisted, and for Nathan Jr., who suffered," and, instead of reviewing the book, simply stated that "personally, I'm on Nathan Jr.'s side."

-Basinsky also published three short stories in crime-fiction pulp magazines in 1957 and 1958.
+Basinsky also published three short stories in crime-fiction pulp magazines in 1957 and 1958, titled, The Broken Window (February 1957), The Prison Break (October 1957), and Decision (March 1958).
 Critic Peter Enfantino, writing about them for Mystery File: The Crime Fiction Research Journal, said that they were "all short and unremarkable, flawed by outlandish premises and silly expositories."

 Basinsky died on March 12, 1963, in Vicksburg.